-A: We suggest that you concentrate on finding a job first, and then, once you have secured a job, you will have a better idea of your long-term availability and can determine whether volunteering will fit into your schedule.
+A: We request that you wait to apply to volunteer until you have a clear idea of your long-term availability and can determine whether volunteering will fit into your schedule.

 Q: Is there a waiting list for volunteering at the hospital?

-A: Volunteers who are limited to evenings and weekends may wait several months after attending the informational meeting before beginning to volunteer.
+A: Volunteers who are limited to evenings and weekends may wait several months before beginning to volunteer.
 Those who have weekday hours available can usually begin sooner, pending completion of the interview and screening process.

 Q: How old do you have to be to volunteer?

-A: 16 is the minimum age; opportunities for high school students are during the summer program.
+A: 16 is the minimum age; most opportunities for high school students are during the summer program.